react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 :::note

-We recommend that the params you pass are JSON-serializable.
-That way, you'll be able to use [state persistence](state-persistence.md) and your screen components will have the right contract for implementing [deep linking](deep-linking.md).
+Params should be JSON-serializable to support [state persistence](state-persistence.md) and [deep linking](deep-linking.md).

 :::

 ## Reading params

 Params can be read from the `params` property of the `route` object.
-There are 2 main ways to access the `route` object:
+There are 2 ways to access the `route` object:

-1. Your screen component automatically receives the `route` object as a prop:
+1. Your screen components receive `route` as a prop:

    ```js
    // highlight-next-line